 Bilateral Economic Relations

 Sweden is a member of the European Union (EU).
-The U.S. economic relationship with the EU is the largest and most complex in the world, and the United States and the EU continue to pursue initiatives to create new opportunities for transatlantic commerce, such as supporting the Trans-Atlantic Trade and Investment Partnership (T-TIP).
+The U.S. economic relationship with the EU is the largest and most complex in the world, and the United States and the EU continue to pursue initiatives to create new opportunities for transatlantic commerce.

 Sweden is highly dependent on exports, is strongly pro-free trade, and has one of the most internationally integrated economies in the world.
 The government has been expanding its export base away from the traditionally European market, seeking to grow in Asia, South America, and the United States, but the bulk of Sweden’s exports still remains within the EU.
 The United States is Sweden’s 4th largest export market, capturing 7.1% of Swedish exports valued at an estimated $10.2 billion.
 Sweden is the 11th largest investor in the U.S. and one of the largest investors on a per capita basis.
 Swedish FDI in the U.S. amounts to roughly $56 billion and creates nearly 330,700 U.S. jobs.

 Combined with a well-educated labor force, outstanding infrastructure, and a stable political environment, Sweden has become more competitive as a choice for U.S. and foreign companies establishing a presence in the Nordic region.

 Sweden participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.